Ray2OUC/P2CNet/README.md

 ![DCP](/samples/dcp.jpg)

-Our work was accepted by IEEE Transactions on Circuits and Systems for Video Technology 2023, and can be early accessed via [manuscript](https://ieeexplore.ieee.org/document/10220126).
+Our work was published on IEEE Transactions on Circuits and Systems for Video Technology 2024, and can be accessed via [manuscript](https://ieeexplore.ieee.org/document/10220126).

 # Probabilistic Color Compensation Network Architecture
 Our P2CNet estimates the probabilistic distribution of colors by multi-scale volumetric fusion of texture and color features.